jairuigou/okrtable/README.md

 # OKR-Table
-An vue application for object management.
+A vue application for object management.

 ## Getting Started
 ### Prerequisites